-Specific courses to fulfill degree requirement are on the next page.
-IAI codes are explained on "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on page 222.
-Also see the IAI website at www.itransfer.org.
+Starting in 2019-2020, students who complete the IAI general education requirements will be awarded the GECC certificate.
+For more information on the certificate and course distribution requirements, see page 74.
+Specific courses to fulfill GECC requirements are on page 68.
+IAI codes are explained on "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on page "Illinois Articulation Initiative (IAI) General Education Core Curriculum and Baccalaureate Majors Codes" on page 230.
+Additional information is available on the IAI website at www.itransfer.org.
 Courses with the same IAI code may be used to fulfill General Education Core Curriculum (GECC) requirements only if the courses lead to different learning outcomes.
 Students considering taking courses with the same IAI code for GECC requirements are advised to speak with the dean of arts and sciences (X220) before registering.
-See p.
-70 for details.